edgio-docs/edgio-docs/guides/applications/v7/contributing.md

     yarn install
     ```

-3. Start the Next.js dev server locally:
+3. Start the Edgio dev server locally:

     ```bash
-    yarn dev
+    edgio dev
     ```

 Once you have performed the above steps, you will be able to view a local instance of the documentation site in your browser at http://127.0.0.1:3000.

 ## Architecture {/* architecture */}

 {{ PRODUCT_NAME }} documentation is a Next.js application running on {{ PRODUCT_NAME }}.
-Each article is a Markdown file located in the [guides folder](https://github.com/{{ DOCS_REPO }}/tree/main/src/pages/guides).
+Each article is a Markdown file located in the [guides folder](https://github.com/{{ DOCS_REPO }}/tree/main/guides).
+Guides are organized by product and version (if applicable).

 ## How to Contribute {/* how-to-contribute */}

 You may contribute to our documentation by either:

 - Modifying an existing article.
-You should edit the Markdown file in the `src/guides` directory.
+You should edit the Markdown file in the `./guides` directory.

 - Creating an article to explain a new concept.
-You should create a Markdown file in the `src/guides` directory.
+You should create a Markdown file in the `./guides` directory.

 We recommend the following process for submitting a change: